taoteh1221/Slideshow_Crypto_Ticker/README.txt

 /home/pi/dfd-crypto-ticker/apps/ticker/config.js

+You may need to adjust the initial chromium web browser scale size if your screen is NOT 3.5".
+This can be edited with a text editor in:
+/home/pi/dfd-crypto-ticker/scripts/start-chromium.bash

 ## ONLY RUN BELOW COMMANDS IF YOU HAVE A "goodtft LCD-show" LCD screen:

 sudo apt update && sudo apt upgrade